The Brasselet-Sch\"urmann-Yokura conjecture on $L$-classes of singular varieties: Proof of Theorem

-For any $\Sigma_j$ there exists a dense open subset $U_j$ over which all the perverse sheaves $(E_{1}(K)^{p,q})_{\Sigma_j}$ are local systems.
-In order to prove the exactness of (\ref{eq:shortexact}) it is enough to prove the exactness of the stalk
+\textsc{Case $d<n$}: For any $\Sigma_j$ there exists a dense open subset $U_j$ over which all the perverse sheaves $(E_{1}(K)^{p,q})_{\Sigma_j}$ are local systems.
+In order to prove the exactness of (\ref{eq:complexperverse}) it is enough to prove the exactness at the stalk

-of the complex~(\ref{eq:shortexact}) at a point $z$ in each connected component of each of the open subsets $U_j$.
+of the complex~(\ref{eq:complexperverse}) at a point $z$ in each connected component of each of the open subsets $U_j$.
 Let $H$ be a generic linear section of dimension $d$ such that the intersection $\Sigma_j\cap H$ is a finite set of points contained in $U_j$ for every $d$-codimensional component $\Sigma_j$.
-Then, $Y\cap H$ is a projective rational homology manifold of dimension $n-\dim(\Sigma_j)$ (see Lemma~\ref{lem:qhmsection}), and by Remark~\ref{rem:hypsection} the pullback to $Y\cap H$ of the semisimplicial resolution of $X_{\bullet}\to Y$ gives a semisimplicial resolution of $(X|_H)_\bullet\to Y\cap H$.
-Construct the perverse spectral sequence~(\ref{eq:E1}) for the semisimplicial resolution $(X|_H)_\bullet\to Y\cap H$, and split it as a direct sum of spectral sequences of perverse sheaves with common support as above.
+Then, $X\cap H$ is a projective rational homology manifold of dimension $n-\dim \Sigma_j$ by Lemma~\ref{lem:qhmsection}, and by Lemma~\ref{rem:hypsection} the pullback to $X\cap H$ of the semi-simplicial resolution of $\varepsilon\colon X_{\bullet}\to X$ gives a semi-simplicial resolution of $(X|_H)_\bullet\to X\cap H$.
+Construct the perverse spectral sequence of the proof of Lemma \ref{lem:spectralsecK} for the semi-simplicial resolution $(X|_H)_\bullet\to X\cap H$, and split it as a direct sum of spectral sequences of perverse sheaves with common support as above.